Syrian Jews: History

-Many Sephardim arrived following the expulsion from Spain in 1492, and quickly took a leading position in the community.
+Many Sephardim arrived following the expulsion from Spain in 1492 and quickly took a leading position in the community.
 For example, five successive Chief Rabbis of Aleppo were drawn from the Laniado family.

 In the 18th and 19th centuries, some Jews from Italy and elsewhere, known as Señores Francos (Frank Lords), notable Franco families are the Ancona, Silvera, and Pichotto families they settled in Syria for trading reasons, while retaining their European nationalities.

 Kurdish Jews, hailing from the region of Kurdistan, represent another sub-group of Syrian Jews.
 Their presence in Syria predates the arrival of Sephardic Jews following the Reconquista.
 The ancient communities of Urfa and Çermik also formed part of the broader Syrian community and the Aleppo community included some migrants from these cities.

-Today, some distinctions between these sub-groups are preserved, in the sense that particular families have traditions about their origins.
-However, there is considerable intermarriage among the groups and all regard themselves as "Sephardim" in a broader sense.
-It is said that one can tell Aleppo families of Spanish descent by the fact that they light an extra Hanukkah candle.
-This custom was apparently established in gratitude for their acceptance by the more native Syrian based community.
+Today, some distinctions between these sub-groups are preserved because particular families have traditions about their origins.
+However, there is considerable intermarriage among the groups, and all regard themselves as "Sephardim" in a broader sense.
+One can tell Aleppo families of Spanish descent by the fact that they light an extra Hanukkah candle.
+This custom was established in gratitude for their acceptance by the more native Syrian-based community.

 In the 19th century, following the completion of the Suez Canal in Egypt in 1869, trade shifted to that route from the overland route through Syria, and the commercial importance of Aleppo and Damascus underwent a marked decline.
 Many families left Syria for Egypt (and a few for Lebanon) in the following decades, and with increasing frequency until the First World War, many Jews left the Middle East for western countries, mainly Great Britain, the United States, Mexico and Argentina.
-Further emigration, particularly following the establishment of the state of Israel in 1948, followed.